JFerguson1903/Unit9-HW/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Tests

-To run tests, run the following command:

-npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at bunhair@lightsaber.com.
-You can find more of my work at [bunhairLeia](https://github.com/bunhairLeia/).
+If you have any questions about the repo, open an issue or contact me directly at jferguson1903@gmail.com.
+You can find more of my work on my GitHub [JFerguson1903](https://github.com/JFerguson1903).